shifangx/Scripts-SGLang/README_CN.md

 ```

-# Load balance between EP ranks
+# load balance between ep ranks

-To balance load across EP ranks, there are two approaches:
+In order to make load balance between ep ranks, there two solutions:

-## Solution 1: use a pre-recorded expert distribution file to initialize expert placement
+## solution-1: using pre dumped expert distribution file to init expert location.

-GB200 blog part 2 uses this approach.
+GB200 blog2 use this solution.

-### Step 1: create expert distribution data
+### step 1. create expert distribution data

-Launch the decode server with `--expert-distribution-recorder-mode stat` and `--expert-distribution-recorder-buffer-size -1`.
+lauching decode server with `--expert-distribution-recorder-mode` stat and `--expert-distribution-recorder-buffer-size -1` .

-Before starting the benchmark, start recording with `bash enroot_exec_first_container.sh; bash z.1.start_record.sh`.
+before start benchmark, start expert distribution recode with `bash enroot_exec_first_container.sh; bash z.1.start_record.sh`.

-After running `bash 7.slowdown_decoder_null.sh`, wait **30 minutes**, then dump the recording with `bash enroot_exec_first_container.sh; bash z.2.dump_record.sh`.
+wait 30 minutes after executing `bash 7.slowdown_decoder_null.sh`, then dump expert distribution recode with `bash enroot_exec_first_container.sh; bash z.2.dump_record.sh`.

-The dump is written under `${SGLANG_EXPERT_DISTRIBUTION_RECORDER_DIR}`.
+The dumped file will be saved in `${SGLANG_EXPERT_DISTRIBUTION_RECORDER_DIR}`.

-For more detail, see [Deploying DeepSeek with PD Disaggregation and Large-Scale Expert Parallelism on 96 H100 GPUs | LMSYS Org](https://lmsys.org/blog/2025-05-05-large-scale-ep/).
+For more informanntion, please refer to [Deploying DeepSeek with PD Disaggregation and Large-Scale Expert Parallelism on 96 H100 GPUs | LMSYS Org](https://lmsys.org/blog/2025-05-05-large-scale-ep/)

-### Step 2: pass `--init-expert-location` pointing at the dumped file
+### step 2. using `--init-expert-location` to indicate pre dumped expert distribution file

-Launch the decode server with `--init-expert-location ${SGLANG_EXPERT_DISTRIBUTION_RECORDER_DIR}/expert_distribution_recorder_xxx.pt`.
+lauching decode server with `--init-expert-location ${SGLANG_EXPERT_DISTRIBUTION_RECORDER_DIR}/expert_distribution_recorder_xxx.pt`

-## Solution 2: real-time rebalancing with `--eplb-algorithm deepseek` and `--enable-eplb`
+## solution-2: using `--eplb-algorithm deepseek` and `--enable-eplb` flags to run real time load rebalance.

-Launch the decode server with `--eplb-algorithm deepseek` and `--enable-eplb`.
-The EPLB manager performs extra work to rebalance load.
-This uses additional GPU memory.
+Lauching decode server with `--eplb-algorithm` deepseek and `--enable-eplb` flags.
+The eplb manager to do some work in order to make load balance.
+This step will need extra gpu memory。

-# Calculating throughput
+# calculate throughput

-Example workflow for computing throughput (e.g. for EP48).
+Here is an example of throughput calculation.
+You can follow this example to calculate the throughput for ep48.

-### Global batch size
+### Global Batch Size

-Search for `Profiling starts` and `Stop profiling` in `logs/launch_server_decode_node_rank_0.log`.
+Search "Profiling starts" and "Stop profiling" in "logs/launch_server_decode_node_rank_0.log",

-You should see a line like below; `1760576844.4826152` is the Torch profile id / filename stem.
+We can find some logs like the following line, and "1760576844.4826152" indicate the filename of torch profile.
 ```
 [2025-10-15 18:07:24 DP0 TP0 EP0] Profiling starts.
 Traces will be saved to: /lustre/fs1/portfolios/coreai/projects/coreai_devtech_all/users/shifangx/1.workspace/6.SGLang_PD/Scripts-SGLang/../torch_profiler (with profile id: 1760576844.4826152)
 ```

-You should also see decode batch lines; `#running-req: 232` is the local batch size on DP0 for that line.
+We also can find some logs like the following line, and "#running-req: 232" indicate the local batch size for DP0 is 232.
 ```
 [2025-10-15 18:07:24 DP0 TP0 EP0] Decode batch. #running-req: 285, #token: 328960, token usage: 0.51, pre-allocated usage: 0.00, #retracted-req: 0, cuda graph: True, gen throughput (token/s): 3344.60, #queue-req: 0,
 ```

-Repeat for each DP rank, e.g. local batch sizes: 285, 256, 254, 265, 271, 227, 221, 269.
+Using the method above, we can find local batch size for each DP rank: 285, 256, 254, 265, 271, 227, 221, 269.

-Global batch size: 285 + 256 + 254 + 265 + 271 + 227 + 221 + 269 = **2048**.
+so global batch size is: 285 + 256 + 254 + 265 + 271 + 227 + 221 + 269 = 2048.

-### Duration per forward step
+### Duation For Each Forward Step

-Open the trace `torch_profiler/1760576844.4826152-TP-0.trace.json.gz`.
+Now open the torch profile torch_profiler/1760576844.4826152-TP-0.trace.json.gz

-In this example, each forward step takes **65 ms**.
+We can find that the duation for each forward step is 65ms.

-### Throughput per GPU
+### Throughput For Each GPU

-Per-GPU throughput: 2048 / 0.065 / 8 ≈ **3938** tokens/s/GPU.
+Now we can calculate the throughput for each gpu: 2048/0.065/8 = 3938 (toks/s/gpu)

-# References
+# 参考资料

 ## SGLang developer guide

 [SGLang developer guide: bench_serving](https://docs.sglang.io/developer_guide/bench_serving.html#bench-serving-guide)

-## SGLang blog series
+## SGLang的系列博客

 [Deploying DeepSeek with PD Disaggregation and Large-Scale Expert Parallelism on 96 H100 GPUs | LMSYS Org](https://lmsys.org/blog/2025-05-05-large-scale-ep/)